 Brother Designio Series DZ1234 Serger

-- This serger machine is not expensive, therefore is on the cheaper end of the serger spectrum and is the best beginner serger machine
+- This serger machine is on the cheaper end of the serger spectrum and is the best beginner serger machine

-- This serger comes with a blind hem stitch food, gathering foot and piping foot
+- This serger comes with a blind hem stitch foot, gathering foot and piping foot

 - The machine comes with two sets of free thread to get you started